martinoauriane/bioPython/README.md

 ## Bioinformatics

 Bioinformatics is a recent scientific field that emerged in the 1990s at the interface between biology, computer science, mathematics and physics.
 It is defined as the application of tools of computation and analysis to the capture and interpretation of biological data.
+It involves tracking, analyzing and storing biological data to help solve big health challenges.

+One of the most common applications of bioinformatics, for instance, is in the "omics" field like genomics, which seeks to study, sequence and map the genetic information of organisms ranging from human beings to bacteria.

+Bioinformatics deploys innovative uses of data science, statistics and quantitative methods to the areas of medicine and biology in order to solve big human and public health challenges.

 Bioinformatics is essential for management of data in modern biology and medicine.
 It's a pretty recent branch of biology that encompasses the use of algebraic, analytic, and computing approaches to the processing and interpretation of biological information.